Introduction

 DPP Implications for the Food Industry

-Though DPP excludes food, its focus on sustainability and transparency could indirectly influence the food industry, fostering positive in traceability, resource efficiency, and consumer trust.
+Though DPP excludes food, its focus on sustainability and transparency could indirectly influence the food industry, fostering positive changes in traceability, resource efficiency, and consumer trust.
 However, adapting to new supply chain requirements and evolving consumer expectations could be disruptive.

 General Implications for the Food Industry and Food Business Operators: